saitaiky/notebook/docs/docs/cloud-computing/aws/storage/ebs.md

 ### EBS volumes are AZ locked
 When you create an EBS volume, it is automatically replicated within its Availability Zone to prevent data loss due to the failure of any single hardware component. *You can attach an EBS volume to an EC2 instance in the **same Availability Zone** *.

+### How to recover

+You can't recover a volume in an `error` state, you can restore the lost data from your backup.
+It’s a best practice to keep backups of your EC2 resources, including EBS volumes.
+You can use **Amazon Data Lifecycle Manager, AWS Backup, or regular EBS snapshots** for maintaining regular backups of your critical volumes to avoid data loss.

 ## IOPS

 IOPS SSD (io1 or io2) is the only EBS volume to support **Multi-Attach** functionality.
 Amazon EBS Multi-Attach enables you to attach a single Provisioned IOPS SSD volume to multiple EC2 instances that are in the same Availability Zone.